SwissLife-OSS/Confix/README.md

 One key feature of Confix is its capability to automatically modify the `settings.json` of Visual Studio Code in the repository root, mapping a JSON schema to the specified files.
 For instance, in ASP.NET core projects, these configuration files would typically be the `appsettings.json` files.
 In Node.js projects, it might be the `config.json` file.

 Confix simplifies the configuration process by providing several configuration file conventions.
-You can define these conventions in the `configurationFiles` property of the `.confixrc`, `.confix.repository`, or `.confix.project` files.
+You can define these conventions in the `configurationFiles` property of the `.confixrc`, `.confix.solution`, or `.confix.project` files.

 Below is an example of defining these settings in a `.confix.project` JSON file: